Interstate 30 construction requires lane closures in Little Rock and North Little Rock

-Road construction work on Interstate 30 in Little Rock and North Little Rock will require some lane closures starting Monday, according to the state Department of Transportation.
+Work on Interstate 30 in Little Rock and North Little Rock will require some lane closures beginning Monday, the Arkansas Department of Transportation said.

 Daytime closures